 VIGIL MECHANISM / WHISTLE BLOWER POLICY

-As a conscious and vigilant organization GHCL Limited believes in the conduct of theaffairs of its constituents in a fair and transparent manner by adopting the higheststandards of professionalism honesty integrity and ethical behaviour.
-In its endeavourto provide its employee a secure and fearless working environment GHCL Limited hasestablished the "Whistle Blower Policy".
+As a conscious and vigilant organization GHCL Limited believes in the conduct of theaffairs of its constituents in a fair and transparent manner by adopting the higheststandards of professionalism honesty integrity and ethical behavior.
+In its endeavour toprovide its employee a secure and fearless working environment GHCL Limited hasestablished the "Whistle Blower Policy".
 The Board of Directors in its meetingheld on May 28 2014 had approved the Whistle Blower Policy which is effective fromOctober 1 2014 & the same has been duly amended effective from December 1 2015.
 Mr.Mahesh Kumar Kheria Independent Director of the Company was Ombudsperson till March 312019.
 Now Mr. Arun Kumar Jain (Ex-IRS) Independent Director of the Company isOmbudsperson w.e.f.
 April 1 2019.

 RELATED PARTY TRANSACTIONS

 There are no material related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or other designated persons which may have a potentialconflict with the interest of the Company at large.
 Accordingly the disclosure of relatedparty transactions as required under Section 134(3)(h) of the Companies Act 2013 in FormAOC-2 is not applicable to the Company.
 All transactions with related parties werereviewed and approved by the Audit Committee.
-Prior omnibus approval of the AuditCommittee is obtained for related party transactions which are of repetitive nature andentered in the ordinary course of business and on an arm's length basis and were in theordinary course of business.
-A statement giving details of all related party transactions is placed before the Audit Committee andthe Board of Directors on a quarterly basis.
+Prior omnibus approval of the AuditCommittee is obtained for related party transactions which are of repetitive nature andentered in the ordinary course of business and on an arm's length basis.
+A statementgiving details of all related party transactions is placed before the Audit Committee andthe Board of Directors on a quarterly basis.
 The statement is supported by a Certificatefrom the CFO.
 All Related Party Transactions are placed before the Audit Committee andalso before the Board.

 The policy on Related Party Transactions as approved by the Board is uploaded on thewebsite of the Company www. ghcl.co.in.
 None of the Directors has any material pecuniaryrelationships or transactions vis-a-vis the Company.